rstudio/renv/tests/testthat/_snaps/status.md

     Output
       No issues found -- the project is in a consistent state.

-# reports synchronisation problems with non-installed packages
+# reports installation problems with non-installed packages

     Code
       status()
     Output
-      The following package(s) are in an inconsistent state:
+      The following package(s) are missing:

        package installed recorded used
        bread   n         n        y